evkx/evkx.github.io/content/models/zeekr/001/001_FR/_index.md

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 2000, and on unbraked, it is 750 kg (4409/1653 lbs).
 ### Availability & Pricing

-This model had a world premiere on 14.04.2021, and deliveries started in October 2021.
+This model had a world premiere on 30.10.2023, and deliveries started in January 2024.